-- b) A user-defined property definition shall include the component property specification. - c) A user-defined property definition shall include its type definition (see Table 31). - d) The default attribute can result in some inconsistencies relative to the behavior of built-in properties to the language, especially relating to boolean properties.
+- a) User-defined properties are global and defined in the root scope. - b) A user-defined property definition shall include the component property specification. - c) A user-defined property definition shall include its type definition (see Table 31). - d) The default attribute can result in some inconsistencies relative to the behavior of built-in properties to the language, especially relating to boolean properties.
 Built-in booleans in SystemRDL are inherently defaulted to false.
 With user-defined boolean properties, the default can be specified to be true or false.
-A default of true creates an inconsistency with respect to SystemRDL property assignments. - e) The default value shall be assignment compatible with the property type, as defined in 6.4. - f) Field values shall not require more bits than are available in the field.
+A default of true creates an inconsistency with respect to SystemRDL property assignments. - e) The default value shall be assignment compatible with the property type, as defined in 6.4. - f) Field values shall not require more bits than are available in the field. - g) If constraint is set to componentwidth, the assigned value of the property shall not have a value of 1 for any bit beyond the width of the field.